vasilisbaltas/Project_1-Udacity-DS-Nanodegree/README.md

 ## Results

-The results and key takeaways of the analysis are given in the following Medium blogpost   !!!!!!!!!!!!!!!!!!!!!
+The results and key takeaways of the analysis are given in the following [Medium blogpost](https://medium.com/@vabaltas/how-to-find-the-best-airbnb-price-in-boston-e36014f32959).